Aayusha2055/sheenycare/_posts/2021-04-30-retinol-and-vitamin-c.md

 author: Aayusha
 categories: [ Skin Care ]
 tags: [Active Skin Care Ingredients]
-image: assets/images/mixing-skincare-ingredients.png
+image: assets/images/retinol-and-vitamin-C.webp
 keywords: "skincare ingredients, skincare products, retinol, vitamin C"
 description: "Retinol and vitamin C are two of the most powerful ingredients for your skin.
 Both are known to fight wrinkles, build collagen and fade dark spots."
 ---

+Have you ever used <a href="https://www.sheenycare.com/retinol-in-skin-care-uses-benefits/" rel="dofollow" target="blank">retinol</a> or <a href="https://www.sheenycare.com/vitamin-c-benefits-for-skin/" rel="dofollow" target="blank">vitamin C</a> products?
+If so, what were your initial thoughts on them?

+Did you just think they were great ingredients to have in everything and that you’re too old to care about their effects?

 As a skincare enthusiast myself, I’ve been cleaning up my skincare ingredients for a long time now.

-Over the last few days, I’ve decided to share them all with you in a single article.

-Have you ever used retinol or vitamin C products?
-If so, what were your initial thoughts on them?

-Or, did you just think they were great ingredients to have in everything and that you’re too old to care about their effects?

-If so, then this article is for you!
+If you are trying to do so, then this article is for you!

 In this article, I’ll provide you with an unbiased look at what retinol and vitamin C can do for your skin.

-So, feel free to read on and help me out by following me on Pinterest as well; @sheenycare.

 For a sample, please follow the guidelines below.
 Also, follow me to the end of the blog so you do not miss any important information.